Home Why Ams? About Us Meet the Staff Contact Us

 top

-“Points” are what the borrower pays the lender.
-The lender charges a point that precisely represents the percentage of the mortgage amount due from the borrower.
-For example, 1 point equals 1 percent.
-(A $100,000 loan with 1 point means the lender gets $1,000.)
-Typically this charge is due at settlement.
+Discount points are what the borrower pays the lender.
+The lender charges a point that precisely represents one percent of the mortgage amount.
+For example, a $100,000 loan with 1 point means the lender charges $1,000 for the lower interest rate.
+This charge is due at settlement.

 top